Living in a sea of trash: Roma fight environmental racism in Romania | DW | 31.08.2021

 Zsiga remembers gazing out of her window across a sea of garbage.
 "There were no doves, no trees," she says.
 "I love nature."

 A 2012 report by the UN Development Programme found that 22% of adults there suffered from chronic disease or some form of disability.
-Researchers documented high incidence of skin infections, asthma, bronchitis, high blood pressure, heart and stomach problems, and a report European Roma Rights Centre found that over two years following their eviction, reported health problems more than doubled among the Coastei community.
+Researchers documented a high incidence of skin infections, asthma, bronchitis, high blood pressure and heart and stomach problems, and a report by the European Roma Rights Centre found that over two years following their eviction, reported health problems more than doubled among the Coastei community.

 The EEB study describes one of the major factors in environmental racism against the Roma as forced eviction from "places with high economic value."
 The Coastei community wasn't given a reason for their eviction.
 But Zsiga has no doubt why they were moved.
 "They wanted to 'clean' Cluj of Roma," she says.
 "Now very few Roma still live in the city."

 Adela Ludvig, a 28-year-old mother of four, has lived beside the landfill for as long as she can remember.
-Her home is built from plywood, the roof an old canvas advertising banner — scrap materials collected from the dump.
-These days, her "villa" as Ludvig calls it, has a view onto a chemical waste dump covered in blue plastic foil and protected by barbed wire.
+Her home is built from plywood with a roof made of an old canvas advertising banner — scrap materials collected from the dump.
+These days, her "villa," as Ludvig calls it, has a view onto a chemical waste dump covered in blue plastic foil and protected by barbed wire.

 How a UK teenager has become one of the world's top young birdwatchers and an advocate for more diversity of people in conservation and environmental activism.